vaibhav071104/vaultguard/README.md

 - Copy the `access_token` from the response.
 - You will use this token to authenticate all further requests.

+AFTER DOING THE FIRST TWO STEPS GO TO AUTHORIZE IN THE TOP RIGHT THEN TYPE IN THE SAME USERNAME AND PASSWORD YOU USED FOR REGISTERING THE USER
 ---

 ## 3. Authenticate API Requests